MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

-So now you understand Managed Properties and <abbr  title="Keyword Query Language">KQL</abbr>.
-Below are examples of helpful <abbr  title="Keyword Query Language">KQL</abbr> are all built into SharePoint Online, and probably there for your SharePoint 2019 farm.
-They're always-on, reliable, and save a lot of time on many <abbr  title="Highlighted Content Web Part">HCWP</abbr> scenarios.
+So now you understand Managed Properties and KQL.
+Below are examples of helpful KQL are all built into SharePoint Online, and probably there for your SharePoint 2019 farm.
+They're always-on, reliable, and save a lot of time on many HCWP scenarios.